AdguardTeam/AdGuardExtra/README.md

 3. Scroll settings page down and find "Inject Mode" there
 4. Change it to "Instant"
 5. Click on this link to install AdGuard Extra: https://userscripts.adtidy.org/release/adguard-extra/1.0/adguard-extra.user.js

+## Websites that are covered

+* Facebook
+* Yandex and their subsidiaries
+* Mail.ru and their subsidiaries
+* Rambler.ru and their subsidiaries